luker983/nsa-codebreaker-2019/task7/README.md

 Now we know why the `crypto/Keygen.java` class doesn't use traditional RSA key generation!
 We have to reverse engineer the `keygen` binary to figure out how to take advantage of this backdoor.
 I'm not going to go into the whole reverse engineering process because that would take forever, but I will try to summarize my process in solving this task.

 In terms of tools, I used [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and [GDB](https://www.gnu.org/software/gdb/).
-Ghidra is really nice because it has a compiler that usually does a decent job of converting the low level instructions into something that looks like C, but it is completely static.
+Ghidra is really nice because it has a decompiler that usually does a decent job of converting the low level instructions into something that looks like C, but it is completely static.
 GDB on the other hand is dynamic, allowing for interaction with the program while it's running.
 I've seen a few tools out there that bridge the two to allow them to work together, but I haven't tried any of them out yet.

 Anyway, our goal is to figure out how keys are being generated so we can take advantage of the backdoor with the ultimate goal of being able to decrypt ALL TerrorTIme messages past and  present.
 A good place to start is running the provided `keygen` utility: